 - Find out how the auction process works so that you do not make a mistake and end up bidding for a vehicle that you don’t want to buy.

-Do not be fooled into thinking that just because it may come with a full service history that the vehicle must be in good working order, as we said above, the previous driver may well have neglected maintenance and repairs.
+Do not think that just because it may come with a full service history that the vehicle must be in good working order.
+As we said above, the previous driver may not have kept up with maintenance and repairs.